 Mr. Lõhmus was born in 1966.
 He graduated from TalTech in 1988 where he obtained a degree in economics.
 In 1999, he attended the General Manager Program at the Harvard Business School.
 During his professional career, Mr. Lõhmus worked as an investment banker and served as a member of the management board of several companies, including Osaühing Zarenor Invest from 2002 until 2012.
-He has been engaged with the Group since it was established in 1999 and was one of its founders.
+Between 1991 and 1999 he served as the Vice Chairman of the management board of the predecessor of AS Swedbank (operating under the business name AS Hansapank).
+He has been engaged with the Group since it was established in 1999 and is one of its founders.
 Currently Mr. Lõhmus serves as the Chairman of the Supervisory Board of the Issuer and as a member of the supervisory board of LHV Pank.
-He is also the owner and a member of the management board of AS Lõhmus Holding and Lohmus Capital OÜ, the owner of OÜ Merona Systems and Kõrberebane OÜ and a member of the supervisory board of Kodumaja AS.
-Additionally, he is a management board member and an owner of Zerospotnrg OÜ and Umblu Records OÜ.
-In the past he has held the position of member of the supervisory board of LHV Finance, Arco Vara AS, Kodumajagrupi AS, AS Audentes, AB Archyvų sistemos (previously AS Arhiivikeskus) and AS LH Capital and the position of member of the management board of OÜ Cuber Technology and LHV CAPITAL I PTE.
+He is also a member of the management boards of AS Lõhmus Holdings, OÜ Merona Systems, Lohmus Capital OÜ, Zerospotnrg OÜ and Umblu Records OÜ and additionally, a member of the supervisory board of Kodumaja AS.
+In the past he has held the position of member of the supervisory board of OÜ Cuber Technology, AS LH Capital and LHV CAPITAL I PTE.
 LTD.